awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

    CALL mysql.rds_start_replication;
    ```

-## Configuring GTID\-Based Replication with an External Master Instance<a name="MySQL.Procedural.Importing.External.Repl.GTIDProcedure"></a>
+## Configuring GTID\-Based Replication with an External Source Instance<a name="MySQL.Procedural.Importing.External.Repl.GTIDProcedure"></a>

-When you set up an external replication master and a replica on Amazon RDS, monitor failover events for the Amazon RDS DB instance that is your replica\.
+When you set up an external source instance and a replica on Amazon RDS, monitor failover events for the Amazon RDS DB instance that is your replica\.
 If a failover occurs, then the DB instance that is your replica might be recreated on a new host with a different network address\.
 For information on how to monitor failover events, see [Using Amazon RDS Event Notification](USER_Events.md)\.

 **Important**
 GTID\-based replication is only supported on Amazon RDS MySQL version 5\.7\.23 and later MySQL 5\.7 versions\.
 GTID\-based replication is not supported for Amazon RDS MySQL 5\.5, 5\.6, or 8\.0\.

-**To configure GTID\-based replication with an external master instance**
+**To configure GTID\-based replication with an external source instance**

 1. Prepare for GTID\-based replication: